 One of the blessings of Opening the Heart was connection with James Wanless, consultant, futurist, keynote speaker, and creator of both the Voyager Tarot and the Sustain Your Life card sets.
 He has said this about Opening the Heart:

 "Opening the Heart meditation images give you the direct way to think with your heart, which is where all great and meaningful messages reside.
 These 56 flower images put you in the flow of your own apotheosis to the blossoming of who you are meant to be!
 Flowers speak; listen."

 This is a note: getting endorsements is really helpful.
-I am continuing to work on this by trading books, reviews and endorsements.
+I am continuing to work on this by trading books, and asking for reviews and endorsements.
 Here it is again, be bold and ask.

 I read about something called a virtual blog tour on Grub Street’s blog.
 Some marketing/publicity companies will put them together for you.
 I suppose it is possible to put one together yourself.
 I put a request out on Facebook and LinkedIn for bloggers who would be willing to receive a review copy and blog about the book.
 I had 2 responses, which is more than I would have had without asking.
-One resulted in an interview which will hopefully be followed up at some point with a posting on her blog and/or facebook.
+One resulted in an interview.
 The other—who knows what happened?

 And, there are radio and TV shows to look into.
 One listener of a show wrote into the chat room that she was putting Opening the Heart on her Amazon wish list.